RachelGreenwood/curriculum/web/media-queries.md

 #### Media Query Syntax

 - Last but not least, let’s look at media query syntax options.
 Check out the **CSS Syntax** and **Media Types** sections at [the developer.mozilla.org media query reference guide.](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Syntax)
-- You will most likely see this syntax in css files for compatibility with old browsers:
+- You will most likely see this syntax in CSS files for compatibility with old browsers:
   `css @media only screen and () { }`
 - Remember, you can put anything in your media queries that you can put into CSS.